How to be eye care aware (easy read)

 Eye care essentials for people with learning disabilities.

-People with learning disabilities are more likely to have eye sight problems than other people.
+People with learning disabilities are more likely to have problems with their sight than other people.

 Eye tests are the best way of making sure your eyes are okay.